-- Receipt of complaint - Investigator consults with Director of Public Safety to determine if there is a serious or continuing threat that may require issuance of a timely warning. - Commence investigation of complaint being made - Appropriate interim measures taken, if appropriate. - Investigator will notify the respondent a complaint has been made - At the conclusion of the investigation, a notice of outcome letter is sent both to the complainant and the responded.
-Investigator produces a written report determining the complaint. - The written report is available to the parties and appropriate officer/supervisor of the University having jurisdiction over the respondent. - The written report summarizes the scope of the investigation, identifying the findings of fact determined by a preponderance of the evidence, and determine whether a violation occurred. - If determined that a violation occurred, the report will include remedial measures, if any, and disciplinary sanctions imposed.
+- · Receipt of complaint - Investigator consults with Director of Public Safety to determine if there is a serious or continuing threat that may require issuance of a timely warning. - Commence investigation of complaint being made - Appropriate interim measures taken, if appropriate. - Investigator will notify the respondent a complaint has been made - At the conclusion of the investigation, a notice of outcome letter is sent both to the complainant and the responded.
+Investigator produces a written report determining the complaint. - The written report is available to the parties and appropriate officer/supervisor of the University having jurisdiction over the respondent. - The written report summarizes the scope of the investigation, identifying the findings of fact determined by a preponderance of the evidence, and determine whether a violation occurred. - o If determined that a violation occurred, the report will include remedial measures, if any, and disciplinary sanctions imposed. - o Informal resolutions may be used in lieu of formal investigation and determination: - Explain University policies and procedures regarding discrimination and harassment. - Help individual evaluate a wide variety of options for informally resolving discrimination complaints. - Serving as a facilitator between parties. - Serving as a mediator. - o Referring individuals to other campus resources or counseling.